 - Silpat Mats (You can bake on these too, but they’re great for rolling out dough and keeping the counters clean.)

-- Cookie Cutters (I have a few sets, but I used this set for these sugar cookies)
+- Cookie Cutters (I have a few sets, but I used this set for this sugar cookie recipe)

 - Large Cookie Sheet (I used to have several smaller ones, but have invested in a few larger ones over the years instead.)